The diagnostic medical sonographer is a health care professional who performs diagnostic ultrasound examinations under a physician’s supervision.

 The general diagnostic medical sonography option provides didactic and clinical instruction in:

 The general sonography curriculum covers ultrasound imaging in obstetrics and gynecology, evaluation of the abdomen, thyroid, scrotum, prostate and neurosonography.
 The vascular section includes evaluation of the major blood vessels of the neck, brain, abdomen and extremities.
 In addition to attending formal classes, students often have an opportunity to attend physician lectures and conferences on ultrasound-related topics.

-The echocardiography, or cardiac ultrasound, option provides didactic and clinical instruction in ultrasound of the adult and pediatric cardiovascular systems and vascular technology.
+The echocardiography, or cardiac ultrasound, option provides didactic and clinical instruction in:

 The echocardiography curriculum covers ultrasound imaging of the heart in a variety of different ways including transesophageal, transthoracic and introduction to stress echocardiograms on both adult and pediatric patient populations.
 Students are also exposed to the basic principles of fetal echocardiography as these patients tend to be followed by echocardiographers as neonates.
 In addition to attending formal classes, students often have an opportunity to attend physician lectures, cardiology conferences and interesting case readout sessions conducted by cardiologists.